Soon left to the page

 hints of eloquence shot randomly through.

-If the reader has little faith, the composer
+If the reader has little faith – the poet

 the poem is soon left to the page